Caryma Sa'd: Canadian Anti-Hate Network

-Other activism
+Other controversies

-Sa'd was arrested for trespassing by Ontario Provincial Police on May 26, 2022, as she tried to enter political rally for Doug Ford at the John C. Munro Hamilton International Airport.
-Charges were dropped on November 8, 2022.
+Sa'd was arrested for trespassing by police on May 26, 2022, while attempting to enter a campaign rally for Doug Ford at John C. Munro Hamilton International Airport.
+Sa'd said police had inaccurately characterized her as a protester attempting to block access to the rally.
+The charge was withdrawn in November 2022 after prosecutors concluded there was no reasonable prospect of conviction.